ImKprabhat/AIforAll-Courses/docs/index.md

 ---

-### ⚡ Episode 2: Advanced Prompt Engineering
+### Episode 2 — Applied Advanced Prompting: Customer Service (Finance/BPO)
-Learn how to design multi-layered prompts, use context effectively, and chain reasoning steps for complex tasks.
+Scripts, escalation flows, and QA scorecards to lift CX fast.
 > 🔗 *Link will be uploaded soon.*

 ---

+### Episode 3 — Applied Advanced Prompting: Accountants & Auditors
+Month-end packs, risk-based sampling, and variance narratives.
+> 🔗 *Link will be uploaded soon.*

+---

+### Episode 4 — Applied Advanced Prompting: Retail Supervisors
+Daily sales briefs, weekend promo plans, and micro-SOPs.
+> 🔗 *Link will be uploaded soon.*

+---

+### Episode 5 — Applied Advanced Prompting: Real Estate Sales Agents
+Lead scoring, neighborhood briefs, and optimized tour plans.
+> 🔗 *Link will be uploaded soon.*

+---

+### Episode 6 — Applied Advanced Prompting: Financial Managers
+Compact reporting packs, what-if scenarios, and payroll checks.
+> 🔗 *Link will be uploaded soon.*

+---

-### 🧰 Episode 3: Building Custom GPTs
+### 🧰 Episode 7: Building Custom GPTs
 A hands-on walkthrough on creating, customizing, and deploying your own GPTs for personal and professional use.
 > 🔗 *Link will be uploaded soon.*

 ---

-### 🤖 Episode 4: ChatGPT for Automation
+### 🤖 Episode 8: ChatGPT for Automation
 Connect ChatGPT with external tools like Make, Zapier, or Google Sheets to automate everyday workflows.
 > 🔗 *Link will be uploaded soon.*

 ---

-### 🧬 Episode 5: Beyond Chat — Multi-Modal Mastery
+### 🧬 Episode 9: Beyond Chat — Multi-Modal Mastery
 Explore how to integrate ChatGPT with vision, voice, and other AI models to create next-generation experiences.
 > 🔗 *Link will be uploaded soon.*